voxxdevv/SignIt/README.md

 # SignIt

 **[Visit SignIt](https://usesignit.netlify.app)**
-A streamlined iOS IPA signer crafted by **LOUD MONKEY DESIGNS™**, SignIt allows you to sign and install IPA files directly on your iOS device — no computer required.
+A streamlined iOS IPA signer crafted by **Loud Monkey Designs™**, SignIt allows you to sign and install IPA files directly on your iOS device — no computer required.

 ## Features